 Our rich, sweet Smoked Pimentón Paprika comes from a protected region in Western Spain, where sweet red peppers have been grown and smoked for centuries.
 Fresh peppers are slowly dried over oak coals, which imbue them with a rich, smoky flavor that imparts a savory depth and gorgeous color.
 Use it to add depth and complexity to pasta sauce or chili, use it as a rub for grilled or roasted meats, or sprinkle it over sauteed veggies.

-Our smoked pimentón paprika comes from a single family-owned fabrica in the Extremadura region of western Spain famous for pimenton de la vera, which has a Designation of Protected Origin status from the European Union.
+This paprika comes from the Extremadura region, famous for pimentón de la vera, which has a Designation of Protected Origin status from the European Union.

-Restauranter Alissa Wagner told NY Mag says it's her favorite paprika.
+Restaurateur Alissa Wagner told NY Mag it's her favorite paprika.

 - Mix with salt, ground cumin and coriander for a meat seasoning or dry rub

 - Add to your favorite classic Spanish paella recipe